-PS: This piece of writing is my perspective and no one needs to agree or disagree with it.
-I repeat, I’m no expert but I do — like others — have a voice and freedom to express it.
+This piece of writing is my perspective, and no one needs to agree or disagree with it.
+I’m no expert, but I do — like others — have a voice and freedom to express it.

 Introduction

-The word religion comes from the Latin word Religare which means to rejoin or re-connect.
+The word religion comes from the Latin word religare, which means to rejoin or reconnect.
 Re-connect with what?
-The answer according to me is to reconnect with self, others, and the divine.
-And even if we take out the divine part due to lack of scientific evidence, re-connection with self and others remains the goal.
+The answer, according to me, is to reconnect with self, others, and the divine.
+And even if we take out the divine part due to lack of scientific evidence, reconnection with self and others, all creatures, remains the goal.

 However, I then found on the internet that this source of the word religion is in disagreement.
 Does that mean that all fine sentiments about the word’s significance are worthless?